-The project is gathering momentum with help from David Yager and BC Heritage trust, Shell Oil, and architect and project co-coordinator Eileen Fletcher.
+The project is gathering momentum with help from David Yager and BC Heritage trust, Shell Oil, and architect and project co-coordinator Eileen Fletcher

 Ms. Fletcher comments, “The rig will create a landmark for Fernie, an anchor for identifying the city.
-It is a good step in the right direction toward making Fernie a goal for tourists.”
+It is a good step in the right direction toward making Fernie a goal for tourists”.

 Ms. Fletcher is working with the many interested parties, Shell Oil, The Heritage Trust, BC Lotteries fund, the City of Fernie, MLA Terry Segarty and Fernie City Council.

-April 2007, excitement abounds again regarding the same rig; this time tempers are high over removal and replacement with, “a more appropriate Fernie related centre piece”.
+April 2007, excitement abounds again regarding the same rig; this time tempers are high over removal and replacement with, “A more appropriate Fernie – related centre piece”.

-What’s happened in two decades to bring about such opposing scenarios?
+What has happened in two decades to bring about such opposing scenarios?
 Precisely nothing, and that is the problem.

-According to Canadian Hunter Exploration Ltd. Calgary, Alberta, seeps on the BC/Alberta border were reported in 1874.
+According to Canadian Hunter Exploration Ltd. Calgary, Alberta, seeps on the BC-Alberta border were reported in 1874.
 Gunny sacks would be dipped into seeps, squeezed into containers and used as lamp fuel.

 In 1892, the director general of Geological Survey of Canada came to confirm existence of seeps.
 This caused claim staking and drilling in BC and the US beginning in 1901 on unusually difficult ground.